KV-Efficient VLA: A Method to Speed up Vision Language Models with RNN-Gated Chunked KV Cache: Methods

 \subsection{KV Cache Chunking with Recurrent Gating}

-To reduce cache size without sacrificing critical long-term information, we partition the past tokens into fixed-length chunks and pass each chunk through a lightweight recurrent gating module that decides whether to keep a compressed representation and replace the raw $\mathbf{K}, \mathbf{V}$ for that span, or forget both the compressed and raw $\mathbf{K}, \mathbf{V}$.
-Let the uncompressed recent window be length $W$.

-The KV cache stores the pairs $\{(K_t, V_t)\}$ in temporal order, which are partitioned into non-overlapping chunks of fixed length $C \in \mathbb{N}$.
-Once a chunk is complete, $C_t = \{(k_j, v_j)\}_{j=1}^C$, its representative is computed by aggregating its elements:
+The KV cache stores the key--value pairs $\{(K_t, V_t)\}$ in temporal order.
+To reduce memory usage, these pairs are partitioned into non-overlapping chunks of fixed length $C \in \mathbb{N}$.
+For each chunk at time $t$, defined as $C_t = \{(k_j,v_j)\}_{j=1}^{C}$, we compute a representative vector for both keys and values using a Multi-Layer Perceptron: